nbschultz97/Ceradon-Node-Architect/README.md

 ### Environment, constraints, and exports
 - **Environment adjustments**: The web UI adds altitude and temperature bands that derate effective battery capacity (-5% to -30% across higher altitude and colder bands).
 Ideal runtime (no derate) and adjusted runtime (with derate) are shown side by side for transparency.
 - **Constraint-first filtering**: An optional constraints sidebar lets you screen designs by max weight, minimum adjusted runtime, and required roles.
 Active constraints hide non-compliant saved designs and surface warnings when evaluating a new node.
 - **JSON export**: Saved node designs can be exported to `ceradon_node_designs_v1` JSON with id, name, parts list (compute/battery/RF chains/sensors), total weight, ideal and adjusted runtime, radios, roles, environment bands, and notes so Mission Architect, Mesh Architect, or KitSmith can ingest the same objects.
+The CLI adds `export-bundle` to emit a MissionProject v2.0.0 skeleton (`schemaVersion`, `meta.origin_tool`, `nodes`, `platforms`) directly from one or more presets/configs without extra mission scaffolding.

 ### MissionProject nodes[] shape (what UxS Architect expects)
 `export-mission` (CLI) and the web "Export MissionProject" button now emit MissionProject schema v2.0.0 payloads by default.
 Each `nodes[]` entry exposes: